Nerissa Soon-Ruiz

-Nerissa Corazon Soon-Ruiz (born October 31, 1956) is a Filipino politician who currently serves as City Councilor of Mandaue since 2019.
+Nerissa Corazon Cortes Soon-Ruiz (born October 31, 1956) is a Filipino politician who currently serves as City Councilor of Mandaue since 2019.

 Life

-Soon-Ruiz was born on October 31, 1956 in Mandaue, Cebu, where she still resides to this day.
+Nerissa Corazon Cortes Soon-Ruiz was born on October 31, 1956, in Mandaue, Cebu, where she still resides to this day.
 She took up medicine, graduated from the University of the Visayas in Cebu City.
+Nerissa was previously married to ex-DILG official Joselito Holganza Ruiz and had 3 children together.